Can you solve these interesting riddles? They are ranked according to the degree of difficulty.

 The king who was bored with his jester and was looking for an occasion to get rid of him, called him one day and said:

-The jester thought a little and then said something to the king.
+The jester did some thinking and then said something to the king.
 And the king let him live!

 Question: What did he say?